On tensor products of CSS Codes: Length of reduced tensor powers

-By convention and unless otherwise specified, $\F$--spaces shall be denoted using roman capital letters, with an index $i$ when it corresponds to the degree $i$ part of a graded\footnote{see next section for definitions} space; chain complexes\footnotemark[3] using cursive capital letters; maps of chain complexes by $\p$, possibly with a distinctive index or exponent; quantum codes\footnotemark[3] using calligraphic capital letters; and classical codes\footnotemark[3] using a slightly modified type of calligraphic capital letters.
+By convention and unless otherwise specified, $\F$--spaces shall be denoted using roman capital letters, with an index $i$ when it corresponds to the degree $i$ part of a graded\footnote{see next section for definitions} space; chain complexes\footnotemark[3] using cursive capital letters; maps of chain complexes by $\p$, possibly with a distinctive index or exponent; quantum codes\footnotemark[3] using calligraphic capital letters; and classical codes\footnotemark[3] using calligraphic capital letters of a slightly modified type.
 A same letter shall be used for associated objects: typically $\qcode{C}$ shall be the CSS code\footnotemark[3] associated to the chain complex ${\chain{C}}$ defined as the $2$--nilpotent\footnotemark[3] map $\p$ (or $\p_{\chain{C}}$) defined on $C:=\poplus_{i\in\Z}C_i$.
 The map $\p_i$ shall be then the restricted map $\p_{|C_i}$.
 If a classical code is involved in the story, then it should be $\code{C}$.